 It's a bit more difficult to remove paint from carpet because you can't toss it in the washer.
 Again, the key is removing the paint as soon as possible.

-For fresh, wet paint stains, use a dull knife, edge of a credit card or spoon to lift any excess paint away from the carpet fibers.
-Then use a clean, wet paper towel or white cloth to blot - NO RUBBING - away the remaining paint.
+For fresh paint stains that are still wet, use a dull knife, edge of a credit card, or spoon to lift any excess paint away from the carpet fibers.
+Then use a clean wet paper towel or white cloth to blot—not rub—away the remaining paint.
 Keep moving to a clean area of the towel and don't stop until the paint is gone.

-If the paint is still not softening, consider using a hand-held clothes steamer to add a boost of heat.
-DO NOT use an iron because it can be too hot and actually melt synthetic fibers.
+If the paint is still not softening, consider using a handheld clothes steamer to add a boost of heat.
+Do not use an iron because it can be too hot and actually melt the synthetic fibers.
 Just be patient and keep working.
 Allow to dry thoroughly and then vacuum to lift fibers.

 Oil-based paint is much more difficult to remove.
 If the drip is wet, blot with a clean white cloth or paper towel to absorb as much paint as possible.
 Use a light touch and try not to push the paint deeper into the carpet.
 Use a handheld steamer to keep the paint damp and soft.
 Use a heavy needle or straightened paper clip to separate carpet fibers as you keep blotting, blotting, and blotting.

-Next, dip a clean white cloth in acetone, paint thinner or turpentine to blot away remaining paint.
-Be sure to test the cleaner first in a hidden spot to be sure that it doesn't remove color from the carpet.
+Next, dip a clean white cloth in acetone, paint thinner, or turpentine to blot away the remaining paint.
+Be sure to test the cleaner first in a hidden spot to be sure that it doesn't remove the color from the carpet.
 Work slowly and be patient.

 Start with the same dull knife to remove the drips of paint.
-But you must know what type of fabric you have on the sofa before you can move to the next step.
+Keep in mind that you must know what type of fabric you have on the sofa before you can move to the next step.
 Take a look under the sofa cushions or the fabric skirt to locate a tag with letter codes that indicate how to clean the furniture.
 Here's how to decipher the code:

-- S - Sofa must be cleaned with a solvent-based cleanser (such as denatured alcohol) or dry-cleaned.
+- S: Sofa must be cleaned with a solvent-based cleanser (such as denatured alcohol) or dry-cleaned.

-- O - Sofa is made from organic materials that require cleaning with cold water methods only.
-No heat.
+- O: Sofa is made from organic materials that require cleaning with cold water methods only.
+Do not use heat.

-These codes will tell you what you can and can not use to remove either type of paint stains.
-Obviously, you need a solvent to clean up an oil base on any type of fabric.
+These codes will tell you what you can and cannot use to remove either type of paint stain.
+Obviously, you need a solvent to clean up an oil-based paint on any type of fabric.
 If you have any questions, it's best to call a professional—especially if you need more stain removal tips.